For adult patients with MRSA cSSSI and nosocomial pneumonia, including

 - The clinical significance of accumulations of the 2 primary metabolites of linezolid has not been determined in patients with severe renal insufficiency.
 Benefits of using linezolid should be weighed against the potential risks of those metabolites

-- No peak and trough monitoring is necessary
+- No peak and trough monitoring

 *See prescribing information for pediatric and uncomplicated skin and skin structure infection dosing.